Chest Freezer To Fridge Conversion-The Most Energy Efficient Fridge Ever

 UK Resources

 The digital thermostat package I bought.
-If you have any questions you can email them and they are very helpful.
-32 UK pounds gets you the abilty to change any freezer in to a fridge.
+Now available from Amazon at a third of the price we paid!
+A few UK pounds gets you the abilty to change any freezer in to a fridge.
 Magic.

 Efergy Esocket Plug-In Power and Energy Monitor Smart Meter 8 pounds allows you to monitor your appliances power consumption and see how great your new chest freezer is.
 Well worth having.